Q: Can I put an arbitrary YSON structure in a table cell?

 Q: How large are the files the system supports?

 A: The formal limit on file length is just a 64-bit integer.
 In actual fact, it is the amount of free space on the cluster's nodes.
 Since a file is broken down into chunks, it does not have to be stored on a single node.
 Therefore, it can be larger than the size of a single hard drive.
-On the other hand, files this large cannot be fed to jobs in their entirety, so any processing will be limited to using the read_file command and to reading by ranges.
+A single job cannot process files this large; therefore, the relevant activity will boil down to using the read_file command and reading by ranges.

 Q: How do I move a table from an HDD to an SSD?